Consensys/permissioning-smart-contracts/README.md

 2. The following additional environment variables are optional and can be used to permit accounts and nodes during initial contract deployment
   - `INITIAL_ADMIN_ACCOUNTS`: The admin account addresses.
 Comma-separated multiple addresses can be specified
-  - `INITIAL_WHITELISTED_ACCOUNTS`: The permitted account addresses.
+  - `INITIAL_ALLOWLISTED_ACCOUNTS`: The permitted account addresses.
 Comma-separated multiple addresses can be specified
-  - `INITIAL_WHITELISTED_NODES`: The enode URLs of permitted nodes.
+  - `INITIAL_ALLOWLISTED_NODES`: The enode URLs of permitted nodes.
 Comma-separated multiple nodes can be specified
 3. If this is the first time setting up the project, run `yarn install` to initialize project dependencies, otherwise skip this step
 4. With these environment variables provided run `truffle migrate --reset` to deploy the contracts